 - whole fruit such as pears, grapefruit, oranges, and apples

 - non-starchy vegetables such as broccoli, cauliflower, and asparagus

 Glucerna is designed to provide the body with carbohydrates that are slower digesting, much like low-GI foods.
 For best nutrition, balance your diet with low-GI foods, using products like Glucerna only occasionally.

 The protein in Glucerna products may also be helpful for type 2 diabetes.
 Protein does not increase blood sugar.
-Protein can satisfy hunger longer so you’re less likely to eat too many carbs.
-According to Mayo Clinic, most adults require between 46 and 56 grams of protein daily.
-If you don’t currently get enough protein in your diet, the high-protein content in Glucerna may help.
+Protein also satisfies hunger longer so you’re less likely to eat too many carbs.
+According to the Mayo Clinic, most adults require between 46 and 56 grams of protein daily.
+If you don’t get enough protein in your diet, the high-protein content in Glucerna may help.
 However, natural protein sources may be a better option.
-Fish, poultry, soy, lean red meat, and beans and legumes are great sources of natural, unprocessed protein.
+Fish, poultry, tofu, lean red meat, beans, and legumes are great sources of natural protein.

 Glucerna shakes and snacks are unlikely to cause any severe side effects.
 The greatest risk lies in possible overreliance on the products for diabetes management.
-Eating more protein and fewer carbohydrates is important, but you also need to exercise regularly to maintain good blood glucose levels.
+Getting enough protein and managing your carbohydrate intake is important, but you also need to exercise regularly to maintain good blood glucose levels.
 Plus, whole foods provide the best nutritional value, no matter what a supplement label might claim.

 Another consideration is weight loss.
 Low-calorie, high-protein meal replacements can gradually help you lose weight when you combine them with a healthy diet and exercise plan.
 Eating too many Glucerna products may actually hinder your weight loss efforts if you add them to your existing diet instead of using them as meal replacements.